kyma-project/community/guidelines/content-guidelines/09-add-new-documentation.md

 title: Add new documentation to the website
 ---
 ​
-This document explains how to render a new topic in the documentation on the [Kyma website](https://kyma-project.io) from various sources in repositories under the [`kyma-project`](https://github.com/kyma-project).
+This document explains how to render a new topic in the documentation on the [Kyma website](https://kyma-project.io) from various sources in repositories under [`kyma-project`](https://github.com/kyma-project).
 It also describes how to modify an existing topic if you want OpenAPI specifications to show in a given topic's documentation.

 ## Add a new documentation topic